Welcome to Reudnitz

 Also known as "Detroitnitz", the neighbourhood of Reudnitz in the east of Leipzig has a unique and captivating charm all of its own.
 Derelict, graffiti-strewn buildings meet a young bar and pub culture, inspiring cultural offers and inventive restaurants.
 Reudnitz is also becoming increasingly popular as a place to live.
 Carefully renovated Wilhelminian-style buildings attract artists, students and young professionals who are captivated by this unconventional area and eager to look behind its rough façade.
 Learn more about this popular up-and-coming quarter and some of its hotspots.

 If you're looking for the mainstream, you have come to the wrong place.
-In Reudnitz, many things are still unfinished, imperfect, unchanged - and that is exactly what is so attractive.
-There is none of the contourless homogeneity that blights other neighbourhoods, there are still plenty of rough edges.
+In Reudnitz, many things are still unfinished, imperfect, unchanged - and that is exactly what makes it so attractive.
+There is none of the contourless homogeneity that blights other neighbourhoods; there are still plenty of rough edges.
 And that applies to both the buildings and their inhabitants.
 Decommissioned factory sites serve as artists' studios, former shops house pop-up restaurants, enchanting parks make ideal meeting points for underground raves.
-Let yourself wander, explore the small side streets around Dresdner Strasse, Täubchenweg and Riebeckstrasse and experience Leipzig from its most authentic side.
+Let yourself wander, explore the small side streets around Dresdner Strasse, Täubchenweg, and Riebeckstrasse and experience Leipzig from its most authentic side.